thelink2012/modloader/doc/readme/Readme.txt

 ---> Under progress

     Modloader is still under progress, thus not everything is loadable yet.

-    For example, audio files are not yet loadable.
-    Some data files are not loadable yet too, take a look at the list of supported data files at modloader/.data/plugins/std-data.txt
+    Some data files are not loadable yet, take a look at the list of supported data files at modloader/.data/plugins/std-data.txt

 ---> You've found a bug?